 – Church of St. Mary;

-CLIMB ST. JOHN FORTRESS AND SEE BOCO KOTOR BAY FROM ABOVE
+5. CLIMB LADDER OF KOTOR TO ST. JOHN FORTRESS TO BE ABLE TO SEE BOKA BAY FROM ABOVE

 TIP: If hiking in the summer, you need to start the ascent in the morning before 8 am when it is still not too hot.
 Take 1-1.5 liters of water per person with you and a hat.
 Until 8 am the entrance is free.
 If you go late in the evening, expect to take pictures against the sun.